Geography of toll roads: Pakistan

 All motorways and few expressways are toll roads.
 First such motorway M2 was opened to public in 1997.
 Since then the M3, M9, M10, and M1, all toll roads, have become operational.
 The M8 is under construction.
+The M-8 is partially untolled (Hoshab to Gwadar segment untolled).
+Some National Highways have toll plazas at the entry of a district or city, for example Kala Shah Kaku toll plaza near to Kala Shah Kaku.